JoNilsson/go_ms_cfb/README.md

 Status
 ------

-This library collection is intended to allow an application to interact with and output data from MS CFB file architectures.
+This collection of libraries can be used to allow your go application to interact with and output data from Legacy Microsoft Docs that employ the [MS CFB file architectures](http://msdn.microsoft.com/en-us/library/dd942138.aspx).

 Experimental / Concept